lisp-docs/process-dpans3r/md-files/chap-6.md

 The iteration control clauses for, as, and repeat must precede any other loop clauses, except initially, with, and named, since they establish variable *bindings*.
 When iteration control clauses are used in a **loop**, the corresponding termination tests in the loop body are evaluated before any other loop body code is executed.

-If multiple iteration clauses are used to control iteration, variable initialization and *stepping*&#60;sub&#62;1&#60;/sub&#62; occur *sequentially* by default.
-The and construct can be used to connect two or more iteration clauses when *sequential binding* and *stepping*&#60;sub&#62;1&#60;/sub&#62; are not necessary.
+If multiple iteration clauses are used to control iteration, variable initialization and *stepping*<sub>1</sub> occur *sequentially* by default.
+The and construct can be used to connect two or more iteration clauses when *sequential binding* and *stepping*<sub>1</sub> are not necessary.
 The iteration behavior of clauses joined by and is analogous to the behavior of the macro **do** with respect to **do\***.

+**6–8** Programming Language—Common Lisp

+Version 15.17R, X3J13/94-101R.

+Fri 12-Aug-1994 6:35pm EDT

-The for and as clauses iterate by using one or more local loop variables that are initialized to some value and that can be modified or *stepped* &#60;sub&#62;1&#60;/sub&#62; after each iteration.
+The for and as clauses iterate by using one or more local loop variables that are initialized to some value and that can be modified or *stepped* <sub>1</sub> after each iteration.
 For these clauses, iteration terminates when a local variable reaches some supplied value or when some other loop clause terminates iteration.
-At each iteration, variables can be *stepped* &#60;sub&#62;1&#60;/sub&#62; by an increment or a decrement or can be assigned a new value by the evaluation of a *form*).
+At each iteration, variables can be *stepped* <sub>1</sub> by an increment or a decrement or can be assigned a new value by the evaluation of a *form*).
 Destructuring can be used to assign values to variables during iteration.

 The for and as keywords are synonyms; they can be used interchangeably.
 There are seven syntactic formats for these constructs.
 In each syntactic format, the *type* of *var* can be supplied by the optional *type-spec* argument.
 If *var* is a destructuring list, the *type* supplied by the *type-spec* argument must appropriately match the elements of the list.
 By convention, for introduces new iterations and as introduces iterations that depend on a previous iteration specification.

 **6.1.2.1.1 The for-as-arithmetic subclause**

 In the *for-as-arithmetic* subclause, the for or as construct iterates from the value supplied by *form1* to the value supplied by *form2* in increments or decrements denoted by *form3*.
 Each expression is evaluated only once and must evaluate to a *number* .
-The variable *var* is bound to the value of *form1* in the first iteration and is *stepped* &#60;sub&#62;1&#60;/sub&#62; by the value of *form3* in each succeeding iteration, or by 1 if *form3* is not provided.
+The variable *var* is bound to the value of *form1* in the first iteration and is *stepped* <sub>1</sub> by the value of *form3* in each succeeding iteration, or by 1 if *form3* is not provided.
 The following *loop keywords* serve as valid prepositions within this syntax.
 At least one of the prepositions must be used; and at most one from each line may be used in a single subclause.

 from | downfrom | upfrom